When it comes to feline lovers, these famous folks are the cat's meow.

 By Nate Millado

 These celebs are crazy cat ladies and gents—and proud of it!
-National Cat Day on Oct.
-29 raises awareness for cat adoption and also gives us an excuse to shower our kitties with extra love.
-Of course for most pet parents, every day is one to celebrate their furry family members.
+Pet Appreciation week is this week, but of course for most pet parents, every day is one to celebrate their furry family members.

 Here's a roundup of some of our favorite feline fiends; enjoy this catnip of cuteness!